1992 NCAA Division I men's golf championship

 The 1992 NCAA Division I Men's Golf Championships were contested at the 54th annual NCAA-sanctioned golf tournament for determining the individual and team national champions of men's collegiate golf at the Division I level in the United States.

-The tournament was held at the University of New Mexico Golf Course in Albuquerque, New Mexico.
+The tournament was held at the University of New Mexico Golf Course in Albuquerque, New Mexico from June 3–6.

 Arizona won the team championship, the Wildcats' first NCAA title.

 Future professional and six-time major winner Phil Mickelson, from Arizona State, won the individual title, his third of three.

+Regional qualifiers

+The regionals were played May 21–23.